Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 which predicts the probability that static tokens should be recomputed given the current observation and a cached reference from $\Delta$ timesteps earlier.
 During training, we use the Gumbel-softmax trick \cite{jang2016categorical,maddison2016concrete} to allow end-to-end differentiable binary decisions.
-At inference time, static tokens are refreshed if $g_l > \delta_l$; otherwise, the previously cache is reused.
+At inference time, static tokens are refreshed if the probability is greater than a threshold, i.e., $g_l > \delta_l$; otherwise, the previous cache is reused.
 It is also worth noting that if the higher-level cache (e.g., L1) should be refreshed, the lower-level cache (e.g., L2) should also be refreshed during both training and inference.
 Additional details of the architecture of the recache gate could be found in Appendix~\ref{app:arch}.

+\textbf{Computational and Acceleration Analysis} Let $N$ be the total number of tokens per observation, $r$ the fraction of cached static tokens, and $T$ the number of observations in the context.
+Our static-dynamic disentanglement reduces the effective context length from $NT$ to $NT - rN(T-1)$, and reduces the FLOPs of the LLM backbone by a factor of $1-r$.
+The recache gate adds only negligible overhead ($\approx 1.27\%$).
+A full derivation and wall-clock latency breakdown are provided in Appendix~\ref{app:complexity}.